 Lansdowne is that rare hill station where the loudest sound you hear is birdsong.
 Tucked away in the Pauri Garhwal district of Uttarakhand at 1,706 m (5,597 ft), this small cantonment town feels like stepping into an old painting of colonial India.
 No honking taxis, no overflowing Mall Road crowds, no neon-lit market strips.
 Just thick oak and blue pine forests, clean mountain air, and the quiet discipline of a military town that has stayed largely unchanged for over a century.
 If you have been looking for a weekend escape from Delhi that does not involve fighting tourist crowds, Lansdowne is your answer.

 I have visited Lansdowne a couple of times over the years, and every time I come back impressed by how well the town has been preserved.
 The Garhwal Rifles regiment maintains this place with military precision, literally.
 The roads are clean, the forests are intact, and the old British-era buildings still stand with dignity.
+It is also home to one of the most decorated regiments in the Indian Army, something most weekend visitors from Delhi never realize until they walk into the regimental museum.
 In this guide, I will cover everything you need to plan your trip to Lansdowne in 2026, from how to reach, where to stay, what to see, and how much it costs.

 Let's quickly dive into the details: